the-couch/slater/README.md

 Slater uses [lerna](https://lerna.js.org/) to manage the monorepo.
 That makes developing locally pretty simple, but a little different from what you might be used to.
 Use the steps below to get up and running locally:

 1. Clone this repository
+2. From the project root, install core dependencies with `npm i`
 2. From the project root, run `npm run bootstrap`
 3. Define a `test.config.js` file with your Slater config data
 4. Use the `test` specific commands in `/theme/package.json` to run your local theme